Best Places to Stay in Toyama

 Toyama offers visitors a good range of accommodation options including large to mid-size Western-style hotels with prices often notably cheaper than nearby Kanazawa.
 On this page you will find the following information:

 — Best Things to Do Around Toyama

 — Book With Us!
 Nagano’s No.1 Tour & Charter Operator

 The port city of Toyama somewhat lives in the shadow of nearby Kanazawa and is often over-looked, used as a transit point enroute to the Tateyama-Kurobe Alpine Route and other regional highlights.
 While it is true that the city does not have the attractions of Kanazawa, Toyama is a pleasant city with enough to entertain visitors for a day.

-25 Things To Around Toyama & Where To Stay
+25 Things to Do Around Toyama & Where to Stay

 The port city of Toyama somewhat lives in the shadow of nearby Kanazawa and…

 Located nearby Toyama Bay, the region is known throughout Japan for its fantastic seafood.
 One of the great pleasures of visiting the city is trying its famous seafood, best experienced at the seafood markets on the coast.
 But if you don’t have time to explore and are just passing through, it’s worth noting that there are excellent seafood restaurants inside Toyama Station or in the nearby precinct, which also includes Toyama Castle Park and Toyama Glass Art Museum.

 Visitors to Toyama have a good range of accommodation to choose from in the city with some other options located within easy reach of Toyama Station.
 In this section we provide information about accommodation in the following areas:

 TOYAMA STATION AREA – TAKAOKA AREA – UNAZUKI ONSEN / KUROBE GORGE AREA – TATEYAMA STATION AREA – MURODO STATION / MIKURIGAIKE ONSEN AREA – KANAZAWA AREA